tanteckfang/tp/docs/UserGuide.md

 The Course List Panel is your academic overview.
 It presents a summary of all the courses in your NUSCoursemates, along with the total number of students in each course.
 It's your academic compass.

-e.g. `MA2001: 2` means that there are 2 students in NUSCoursemates that takes MA2001.
+e.g. `MA2001: 2` means that there are 2 students in NUSCoursemates who take MA2001.

 ### 6. Tag List Panel
 <img src="images/TagListPanel.png" alt="TagListPanel" width="400"/>

 The Tag List Panel allows you to personalise your connections.
 Here, you'll find a summary of your tags, including options like 'Friend,' 'Close Friend,' and 'Emergency.'
 It helps you categorise and manage your contacts with ease.

-e.g. `Friend: 3` means that there are 3 students in NUSCoursemates that have "Friend" tag.
+e.g. `Friend: 3` means that there are 3 students in NUSCoursemates that have the "Friend" tag.

 [Back to Table of Contents](#table-of-contents)